 In 2013 the company launched AdvantageCare Physicians, one of the largest group practices in the New York metropolitan area.
 The physician-led practice has more than 400 primary care physicians and specialists in 38 locations.

 Group Health Incorporated (GHI) and the Health Insurance Plan of Greater New York (HIP) joined together under the EmblemHealth banner in 2006.

-Following the 2006 merger, EmblemHealth began exploring transforming itself into a for-profit, publicly traded company.
+Following the 2006 merger, EmblemHealth began exploring the possibility of going public.
 (Under state law governing for-profit conversions, the company's stock would at first belong to the state, which would reap the benefits of the initial stock sale.
 Going public could potentially give the insurer easier access to capital, which it believes would enhance its ability to compete against large national insurers.)
 However, concerns raised by the city of New York and some health care activists and unfavorable market conditions stalled the long-talked about IPO.